 Helen Cresswell (1934-2005)

-Popular and very prolific British author.
-Born in Nottingham in 1934.
-Books began to play a very important part in her life from an early age when she had to spend a year in hospital with spinal problems and spent much of the time reading voraciously.
-She also enjoyed writing her own poems and stories as a child.
 She graduated from Kings College, London, with an English degree and worked briefly as a teacher, literary assistant and fashion buyer before becoming a full time author.
 Over the years she has written well over 100 children's books in a wide variety of genres.
-She is also well known for her scripts adapting children's classics for TV.
-Many classic children's dramas such as Five Children and It and The Demon Headmaster.
-Her own Lizzie Dripping series about a girl and a witch (which will be fondly remembered by all of us of a certain age!) was also adapted into a hit TV drama in the 1970s.
+She is also well known for her scripts adapting children's classics for TV, including dramas such as

 Although Helen was not a pony book author, she did write a popular fantasy story about a magical little horse from the sea.
 She also seems to like donkeys, as apart from appearing in this pony story, they are featured in two more of her books.

-(Source: Guardian & Independant obituaries)
+(Sources: Guardian & Independant obituaries)

-Pony Books:
+Horse & Pony Books:

-THE WHITE SEA HORSE (Original title)
+THE WHITE SEA HORSE

-aka THE LITTLE SEA HORSE
+THE LITTLE SEA HORSE (paperback title)

-aka THE LITTLE SEA PONY (USA)
+THE LITTLE SEA PONY (USA Harper Trophy paperback title)

 (OLIVER & BOYD 1964)